What is cryptocurrency? A beginner's guide to crypto

 Increased regulation

-Mass adoption
+Increased adoption

 Despite the surge in popularity, we're still in the early adoption phase of crypto and it's still seen mostly as a vehicle for investment or storage of wealth.
-As time goes on, though, we could start to see increased adoption, both from individuals and big business.
+As time goes on, though, we could start to see increased adoption, both from individuals and business.

 Cryptocurrency FAQs (Frequently Asked Questions)